Thoughts from a changing fair...

 Good friend's discussing McGonigle watchmaking over the obligatory beer.

-Aaron Becsei exhibiting at the AHCI stand on the left with new member, Stefan Kudoke, and his lovely wife Ev to his right, in discussions with a client.
+Aaron Becsei exhibiting at the AHCI stand on the left with new member, Stefan Kudoke, and his charming wife Ev to his right, in discussions with a client.

 Tough lighting conditions trying to capture the Bexei Dignitas caliber.